5l1v3r1/Support-vector-machines/README.md

   3. Write a function that separates the data into k folds and performs cross validation.
 The name of the function should be “k_fold_cv”.
 This function is expected to work with k=5 and k=10.
 When calculating the performance of a model, you need to use classification accuracy.
-Since k-fold cross validation should be repeated for every possible pair of 􁈺􀜥,􀟛􁈻, these values should be introduced to the function as well.
+Since k-fold cross validation should be repeated for every possible pair of C,Y, these values should be introduced to the function as well.
     i.
 Input of the function: k (integer), training set, possible values for C, possible values for Y
     ii.
 Output of the function: best C,Y pair giving the highest CV accuracy